“The aim of art is to represent not the outward appearance of things, but their inward significance”.

 CK Headshots offers a basic non-commercial portrait package, a basic commercial package and a basic commercial editorial package.
 If you have questions about commercial image licensing please contact for details.
 For complex portraits requiring extensive sets or props, heavy retouching or compositing please contact for details.
 For large scale editorial shoots please contact us for pricing.

 2 hours at a location of your choice.
-Includes 1 final retouched image.
+Includes 2 final retouched images.

 $75.00 for each additional retouched image.
 Fee to release all additional proofs is negotiable but not included.